Bias Mitigation for Machine Learning Classifiers: A Comprehensive Survey: Fairness Metrics

 \subsection{Definitions Based on Similarity}

 Definitions based on similarity are concerned with the fair treatment individuals.
 In particular, it is desired that individuals that exhibit a certain degree of similarity receive the same prediction outcome.
 For this purpose, different similarity measures have been applied.
-The most popular similarity metric used is \textit{consistency} or \textit{inconsistency} (used in 4 and 1 publications respectively)~\cite{zemel2013learning}. \textit{Consistency} compares the prediction of an individual with the k-nearest-neighbors according the input space~\cite{zemel2013learning}.
-Loung et al.~\cite{luong2011k} also utilized k-nearest-neighbors, to investigate the difference in predictions for different values of $k$.
+The most popular similarity metric used is \textit{consistency} or \textit{inconsistency} (used in 4 and 1 publications respectively)~\citep{zemel2013learning}. \textit{Consistency} compares the prediction of an individual with the k-nearest-neighbors according to the input space~\citep{zemel2013learning}: